 What is the Keychron K6?

-The K6 is absolutely packed with features and Keychron has made it possible to customize many parts of the keyboard including the base, backlight, and switch type.
-The keyboard has both Bluetooth wirless and wired options.
+The K6 is absolutely packed with features and Keychron has made it possible to customize many parts of the keyboard including the base, backlighting, and switch type.
+The keyboard has both Bluetooth wireless and wired options.
+In addition, you can also choose if you want a keyboard with a hotswappable PCB, which means you can swap out the switch to whatever type you want.

 We’ll breakdown each feature a bit more below.